aaron-grau/curic/nontech-readings/redux.md

 Advantages of Redux include:

-* it simplifies some of the more cumbersome aspects of Flux
+* It simplifies some of the more cumbersome aspects of Flux
-* it is very lightweight; the library only takes up 2 kbs
+* It is very lightweight; the library only takes up 2 kbs
-* it is very fast (the time to insert or retrieve data is low)
+* It is very fast (the time to insert or retrieve data is low)
-* it is predictable, (interacting with the data store in the same way repeatedly will produce the same effect)
+* It is predictable (interacting with the data store in the same way repeatedly will produce the same effect)

 ## Where did Redux come from?